| The PowerUP system software offers mainly three interfaces, the HAL (Hardware

 (this LIBMOTO library for example is included by default on the CDROM delivered

+with the PowerUP boards).
 The API (Application Programmer Interface) is based on the ABI and is

 the logical interface definition for applications, which is mainly the definition

+of library calls of the PowerUP system software.
 The functionality and conventions are documented by the developer notes

 included in the PowerUP package or available from phase 5 and will be uniform